sing-group/deep-learning-colonoscopy/README.md

 Performance metrics on public and private datasets of all simultaneous polyp detection and classification studies.

-- Between square brackets it is specified the dataset used, where “P” stands for private.
+- Between square brackets it is specified the dataset used, where "P" stands for private.
 - AP<sub>IoU</sub> stands for Average Precision and mAP<sub>IoU</sub> for Mean Average Precision (i.e. the mean of each class AP), calculated at the specified IoU (Intersection over Union) level.

 Study | Classes | AP | mAP | Manually selected images?